getlantern/http-proxy/README.md

 make distnochange
 ```

-When working on non-linux machines, prepending `docker-` to the targets, i.e., `make docker-dist` and `make docker-distnochange` respectively.
+When building on non-linux machines, prepending `docker-` to the targets, i.e., `make docker-dist` and `make docker-distnochange` respectively.

 Once you've build a binary for distribution, you can deploy it to all live proxies with: